 Lay the ear of corn on its side on top of a cutting board.
 Use a sharp chef’s knife to cut down on the side of the ear, not going too close to the center that it’s tough to break through, just at the point where you would naturally eat from.
 Continue flipping the corn on its sides until you’ve cut off all the kernels.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

 - Heat grill/grill pan over medium heat.
 Lightly brush olive oil (or another oil of choice) across the ear of corn.
 Place the cob on the heated grill pan and cook for 1-2 minutes on each side, rotating it as the corn becomes slightly charred on each side.
 Remove and let cool slightly.
 Slice off kernels.

 - Once flipped (with top side facing up), spread on the pesto, add the tomato slices, corn kernels, burrata, and the shallot evenly distributed between the two pizzas.

 - Heat a grill pan over medium-high heat.
 Lightly brush olive oil (or another oil of choice) across the ear of corn.
 Place the cob on the heated grill pan cook for 1-2 minutes on each side, rotating it as the corn becomes slightly charred on each side.
 Remove and let cool slightly.
 Slice off kernels.
 If you don't have a grill pan either, you can skip this step and just slice the kernels off of the ear of corn.

-- Take your naan flatbreads and spread pesto, add the tomato slices, corn kernels, burrata, and the shallot evenly distributed between the two pizzas.
+- Take your naan flatbreads and spread pesto evenly between the two.
+Add the tomato slices, corn kernels, burrata, and the shallot evenly distributed between the two pizzas.